 - Have a total superannuation balance of less than $1.6 million at the end of the financial year

 - Not have exceeded the after-tax contribution cap.

 How do I make an after-tax contribution to my super?

 We make it easy to contribute to your super – either as a lump sum or ongoing contribution.
 Either make an arrangement with your payroll office or transfer money via BPAY®

 - Use phone or internet banking through your bank, building society or credit union

 - Quote our Biller Code 444232

-- Enter your account number as the customer reference number (CRN) (employers enter their BPAY reference number).
+- Enter your account number as the customer reference number (CRN).
 Allow up to three working days for bank transfer and processing time.

 ®Registered to BPAY Pty Ltd ABN 69 079 137 518.